chris-erickson/chriserickson.me/content/2015-06-20_timing_hashers_on_django.md

 As an aside, I haven't tried [scrypt](https://en.wikipedia.org/wiki/Scrypt) since it isn't really supported out of the box with Django.
 In theory, that would be the best one to switch to from PBKDF2 as it puts up substantial barriers to massive cracking array scenarios.
 Some [libraries](https://pypi.python.org/pypi/scrypt) and [django apps](https://pypi.python.org/pypi/django-scrypt) exist, but they don't inspire a lot of confidence in an area where they really ought to.

-In the end, it's probably easiest to just increase the number of iterations of PBKDF2 to a length that is as high as your users will be patient with [^tophnhit].
-Also keep in mind that this could open you to DOS attacks if you don't have any throttling on your login page.
+In the end, it's probably easiest to just increase the number of iterations of PBKDF2 to a length that is as high as your users will be patient with, since [some](http://www.unlimitednovelty.com/2012/03/dont-use-bcrypt.html) don't seem to like bcrypt very much.

+With these changes, keep in mind that this could open you to DOS attacks if you don't have any throttling on your login page.
 Something like [fail2ban](https://en.wikipedia.org/wiki/Fail2ban) can help you throttle an IP that is repeatedly failing the login process.

-[^tophnhit]: Some say, bcrypt is [not so good](http://www.unlimitednovelty.com/2012/03/dont-use-bcrypt.html).

-Don't forget to also increase this over time, like [Django does](https://docs.djangoproject.com/en/1.8/topics/auth/passwords/#increasing-the-work-factor).
+Also don't forget to increase this over time, like [Django does](https://docs.djangoproject.com/en/1.8/topics/auth/passwords/#increasing-the-work-factor).